 To foster this project’s integration in the community, in 2014 the MPA initiated a pre-consultation process with all stakeholders, including its business partners, concerned government stakeholders, local communities and interest groups.

-September, 2017 – Since submitting the Project Description for its Contrecoeur expansion project to the Canadian Environmental Assessment Agency (CEAA) in December 2015, the MPA has been busy completing a number of sector studies that will enhance its environmental impact study, which it plans to submit to the CEAA shortly.
-In addition, as part of this process, it is currently consulting several stakeholders affected by this project.
+October 2017 – Since submitting the Project Description for its Contrecoeur expansion project to the Canadian Environmental Assessment Agency (CEAA) in December 2015, the MPA completed a number of sector studies that enhanced its environmental impact study, which was submited to the CEAA in Septembre 2017.
+In addition, as part of this process, it consulted several stakeholders affected by this project.
 Among other initiatives, the MPA held thematic workshops with various stakeholders in March 2017 as well as a two-day open house in Contrecœur and Verchères in May 2017.

 The project at the Canadian Environmental Assessment Agency.